 Having shortness of breath can be a normal part of life.
 If you’ve been exercising or been physically active, it’s common to experience some temporary changes in breathing.
 However, when shortness of breath comes on suddenly and you’re not sure what’s wrong, then it’s time to go to Advance ER where board-certified physicians are ready to help you at a moment’s notice.

+You may ask, when is your shortness of breath serious?
 Here are 3 signs that your breathing difficulties need immediate medical intervention:

-Here is a short list of many different things that could be causing your breathing difficulties:
+This is a short list of many different things that could be causing your breathing difficulties:

 - Fluid around the heart